bimdata/platform/README.md

 > :warning: **Important Note**
 >
 > This project is the next generation BIMData platform.
-> It is still under development and we do not intend to provide any support
+> It is still under active development and we do not intend to provide any support
 > on this project for now.
 >
 > If you want to fork/work/give feedback on BIMData platform please go to the [currently